 Every year Choice publishes 11 subject-specific forthcoming lists.
 Choice’s forthcoming titles lists offer publishers the opportunity to bring their new print and electronic titles to the attention of thousands of faculty and librarians, including academic library buyers.
 To be considered for inclusion, titles must be scheduled for publication in the month the list appears, or later.
 Submitted titles must be suitable for academic libraries.
 New editions, revisions, and electronic publications are all appropriate for forthcoming lists.

-The schedule below for the lists in 2020 indicates the theme for each list, the month of publication, and the submission deadline.
+The schedule below indicates the theme for each list, the month of publication.
+Please sign up for our mailing list to receive the call for forthcoming titles HERE.
 There is no charge for submitting titles in a Forthcoming List.
 It is a service for Choice readers and publishers.